web-illinois/shared-components/readme.md

-# WIGG Shared Components
+# Shared Components

 ## What is this?

-This contains code that small groups have built to make their life easier in coordination with the [Illinois Toolkit](https://go.illinois.edu/webtoolkit).
-Unlike [the formal WIGG groups](https://webtheme.illinois.edu/about/), this is distributed and "bottom-up" -- a way to crowdsource and share solutions without having to merge these changes to a common codebase.
+This contains code that small groups have built to make their life easier.
+Unlike [Illinois Toolkit](https://go.illinois.edu/webtoolkit) and [the formal WIGG groups](https://webtheme.illinois.edu/about/), this is distributed and "bottom-up" -- a way to crowdsource and share solutions without having to merge these changes to a common codebase.

 Shared components may be formal web components, javascript that checks for "data-" tags, or CSS classes that help with formatting (or all three).
 Shared components should be usable across multiple platforms.
 We recommend keeping the dependencies needed to use a shared component to a minimum.

+## Use and Expectations

-Because this is distributed, WIGG doesn't have any code review process in terms of accessibility, security, cross-platform use, or usability.
+Because this is distributed, WIGG doesn't have any code review process in terms of accessibility, security, cross-platform use, or usability. **Everything is a *use as is*.**

+Authors are responsible for their own components inside this github repository.

+Unlike the Illinois Toolkit, these packages are kept separately and need to be added individually through HTML.
+If you want these built in a package to be used widespread, consider creating a new repository and adding a package maanger to manage distribution.

+### Continuous Integration and Gulp

+Any changes to the main branch gets pushed to the `https://contrib.webtheme.illinois.edu` site.
+Please make sure you create a branch with your Net ID, merge to develop, then merge to main.
+Do not make changes directly to the main branch or develop branch.

+This project has a gulp project that gets built on load.
+Do not add tasks directly to the gulp file -- include the gulp file in the main gulp file, then trigger it in the main gulp file.
+If you do not want to use gulp, you can choose not to.

 ## How to get started